Vampire/javacord.github.io/_wiki/essential-knowledge/working-with-futures.md

 // join() ensures, that an exception is thrown in case something went wrong message.addReaction("👍").join();
 ```
 `join()` can basically be used every time if you don't care that much about your application's performance.
 So if you're only developing a small bot for your own server and your current goal is to just get it working, it is probably easier to always use `join()` to get the result of a method.
-You'll usually not run into problems if you don't overuse this method.
+You won't usually run into problems if you don't overuse this method.

 ## thenAcceptAsync(...)